 Take urgent action to combat climate change and its impacts

-Ensure access to water and sanitation for all
+Ensure access to affordable, reliable, sustainable and modern energy for all